Old problem revisited: Which equilateral convex polygons tile the plane?: Abstract

 \section{Abstract}

 We present a simplified proof of a forty-year-old result concerning the tiling of the plane with equilateral convex polygons.
-Our new approach is based on a theorem by M. Rao, who used an exhaustive computer search to confirm the completeness of the well-known list of fifteen pentagon types.
-Assuming the validity of Rao's result, we provide a concise and entirely geometrical proof of a tiling theorem originally due to Hirschhorn and Hunt.
+Our approach is based on a theorem by M. Rao, who used an exhaustive computer search to confirm the completeness of the well-known list of fifteen pentagon types.
+Assuming the validity of Rao's result, we provide a concise and mainly geometric proof of a tiling theorem originally due to Hirschhorn and Hunt.
+Finally, a possible connection to quasicrystals is sketched.